If you have any concerns about weeds or water quality near your home,

 The White Lake Citizens League participates in the Cooperative Lakes Monitoring Program (CLMP) sponsored by the Michigan Clean Water Corps.
 The Michigan Clean Water Corps (MiCorps) is a network of volunteer monitoring programs in Michigan.
 It assists the Department of Environmental Quality (DEQ) in collecting and sharing water quality data for use in water resources management and protection programs in the state.

-The State of Michigan mandates an annual Lake Management Program Report, filed by a certified professional, for several years following the application of Fluridone.
+The State of Michigan mandates a Lake Management Program Report, filed by a certified professional, following the application of Fluridone.
 Click here to view a copy of the 2009 report.
 This testing gives us a yardstick to measure progress, and provides the state with information for an effective database.

 Visit the Fishing page for information about Fishing Advisories and consumption of fish from White Lake.